AveroLLC/reporting-api-exercise/README.md

 ## Business Requirements:
 - Deliver an http-based reporting api that implements a single `/reporting` endpoint
-    - A consumer should be able to provide a date range, a bucketing time interval, a business id, and a report type (defined below).
+    - A consumer should be able to provide a date range, a bucketing time interval, a business id, and a report type ([defined below](#report-types).
     - The api should return a report, calculated from the source POS data.
 - The reporting API should not spam the source api for each request.
     - POS data should be extracted from the source API and stored separately - this could be in a reporting database, flat files, or in an in-memory data structure.